ibm-cloud-docs/containers/cs_versions.md

 The following information summarizes updates that are likely to have impact on deployed apps when you update a cluster to a new version from the previous version.
 Review the [Kubernetes changelog ![External link icon](../icons/launch-glyph.svg "External link icon")](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG.md) for a complete list of changes in Kubernetes versions.

 For more information about the updating process, see [Updating clusters](cs_cluster_update.html#master) and [Updating worker nodes](cs_cluster_update.html#worker_node).

+If you use a `kubectl` CLI version that does match at least the `major.minor` version of your clusters, you might experience unexpected results.
+Make sure to keep your Kubernetes cluster and [CLI versions](cs_cli_install.html#kubectl) up-to-date.
+{:tip}

 ## Version 1.9
 {: #cs_v19}